Workers’ compensation was designed to pay workers for their injuries on the job without determining who was at fault.

 During the claim, there are 2 times that the injured worker potentially could be paid.
 Typically, the first time is after they have been injured on the job, and the authorized treating physician takes the employee off work due to those injuries.

 The amount the worker is compensated during this period is calculated at two-thirds of their average weekly earnings for the year before the injury.
 These weekly checks typically will continue to be paid until the authorized treating physician has released the injured worker back to work in some capacity.

-The injured worker is typically compensated based on two main factors:
+The injured worker is typically compensated based on 2 main factors:

-- The permanent physical impairment (PPI) rating assigned by the authorized treating physician and
+- The permanent physical impairment (PPI) rating assigned by the authorized treating physician.

 The authorized treating physician assigns the PPI rating as an objective and subjective measure of the injured worker’s permanent impairment and degree of disability.
 Vocational disability is usually determined after the injured worker can no longer return to their former job or make the same amount of money they were making before the accident that led to the injuries.